chrisjz/sm64vr/README.md

 ### King Bob-omb

+* When KB throws Mario with Mario at an angle, Mario's viewpoint is still at an angle.
+* Grabbing KB using Leap whilst being thrown causes KB to float away waving.
+* KB doesn't return to spawn point if player throws KB and then player leaves the battleground perimeter.
+* Level is completed when player grabs star with Leap hands, instead of only when colliding with it with hands.
 * Player drops boss if he falls off ledge.
 * Better movement of star to its final position.